thesupersonic16/HedgeModManager/README.md

   - A "sonic2013_patch_0" folder (for Sonic Lost World)
     - All your modified files/folders from the root of Sonic Lost World's .cpk files on in their raw form (typically .pac files).
   - A "sonic2017_patch_0" folder (for Sonic Forces)
-    - All your modified files/folders from the root of Sonic Forces's .cpk files on in their raw form (typically .pac files).
+    - All your modified files/folders from the root of Sonic Forces' .cpk files on in their raw form (typically .pac files).

 So long as the structure of your mod remains in this way, virtually any file in the game can be modified and released as part of your mod.